isabella232/asset-compute.en/help/api.md

 <!-- TBD: Change the existing URL to a new path when a new path for docs is available.
 The current path contains master word that is not an inclusive term.
 Logged ticket in AIO's GitHub repo to get a new URL.
 -->

-2. `x-gw-ims-org-id` header with the IMS organization ID.
+1. `x-gw-ims-org-id` header with the IMS organization ID.

-3. `x-api-key` with the client ID from the Adobe Developers Console project.
+1. `x-api-key` with the client ID from the [!DNL Adobe Developers Console] project.

 ### Scopes {#scopes}